learn by doing at nightfall farm

 apprenticeshipBest for: Aspiring farmers

-internshipBest for: College-age students exploring careers in food and environmental justice, conservation, agriculture, etc.
+internshipBest for: College-age students exploring careers in food and environmental justice, climate change, conservation, sustainable agriculture, etc.

 intern - - Learn to Save the Planet